Art and Design education in Norwich – a lasting legacy

 The NUA Alumni Fund was established in 2011 to allow our graduates to support current and future students by donating money to projects that enhance the student experience.
 A gift to the Alumni Fund can be made at any time and whatever the size of your gift, it will make a difference.

-You can now make a donation online via our mydonate page.
-Hosted by BT, mydonate is a not-for-profit online fundraising tool and is a secure, quick and easy way to make a gift and as BT does not charge a handling fee on donations recevied, more of your money will come straight to the areas where it is needed most.
+You can now make a donation online via our online giving page.
+Donating to NUA online is a secure, quick and easy way to make a gift and as we do not have to pay any handling charges, more of your money will come straight to the areas where it is needed most.
 If you are a UK tax payer, you can also add gift aid to your donation, increasing your gift in value by 25% without costing you an extra penny.

 Visit our online donation page here